fdsssawe/inkFinder/README.md

 # <a href="https://inkfinder2.azurewebsites.net/" target="_blank">InkFinder</a>
 ### Project for 'Web Technology' course in Ivan Franko National University of Lviv
-The main idea of the project is providing interesting designes for new tattoos and sharing your sketches.<br/>
+The main idea of the project is to make it easy for avarage user to use a power of AI to create a good tattoo.<br/>
-by Zhovanuk Oleksandr

-Contacts :<br/>
-<a href="mailto:zhovanukolexander@gmail.com">Email</a><br/>
-<a href="https://t.me/sashazhov" target="_blank">Telegram</a>

 # Stack

-Tech stack
+### Tech stack

-Node.js 18 - environment for working with serverside.<br/>
-Express.js - web-framework for creating api and web app in general.<br/>
-React.js - for UI/UX.<br/>
-MongoDB - NoSQL DataBase for saving tokens , users , designes , etc.<br/>
-Redux toolkit - state manager to hande token check and other states.<br/>
-Tailwind - CSS framework for comfortable work with styles.<br/>
-Jest - Testing Framework.<br/>
+Node.js 18, Express.js, React.js, MongoDB, Redux toolkit, Tailwind, Jest

-Resources
+### Resources

-Azure App Service
-Azure Cosmos DB
+Azure App Service, Azure Cosmos DB

 ### Architecture diagram